Trusted Vedic Astrology Platform

 Global Location & DST Resolution

-Submit a city name or lat/long.
-The engine resolves the IANA timezone, historical DST rules, and elevation automatically — critical for accurate rising sign and house calculations.
+Submit a city name or lat/long coordinates.
+The engine automatically resolves the IANA timezone, historical DST rules, and elevation — critical for computing an accurate Lagna (rising sign) and Bhava house boundaries.

-Choose Lahiri, Raman, Krishnamurti (KP), Fagan-Bradley, True Chitra, Sidereal Mean Node, and more per request.
-Useful for building products that serve multiple Jyotish traditions.
+Choose Lahiri, Raman, Krishnamurti (KP), Fagan-Bradley, True Chitra, Sidereal Mean Node, and more — switchable per API request.
+Ideal for products serving both traditional Lahiri and KP system users.

 Day-Wise Panchang Caching

-Tithi, Nakshatra, Yoga, and Karana are cached per location-date pair.
-Daily Panchang queries return in under 10ms after the first compute — no repeated ephemeris calls.
+Tithi, Nakshatra, Yoga, and Karana values are cached per location-date pair.
+Daily Panchang queries return in under 10ms after the first computation — eliminating repeated ephemeris calls.

 Programmatic PDF Kundali Reports

-Generate print-ready 20+ page Kundali PDF reports via a single API call.
-Includes all Varga charts, Ashtakavarga grids, running Dasha table, Yoga and Dosha summary.
+Generate print-ready 20+ page Kundali PDF reports via a single API call — includes all Varga charts, Ashtakavarga grids, running Dasha table, and complete Yoga and Dosha summary.

-Register a webhook to receive server-side notifications when specific Graha transits occur — Guru (Jupiter) entering a sign, Shani (Saturn) stationing, or Rahu-Ketu axis shifts.
+Register webhooks to receive server-side notifications when specific Graha transits occur — Guru entering a new Rashi, Shani stationing retrograde, or a Rahu-Ketu axis shift — without polling.

 Multilingual JSON Payloads

 Request API responses in English, Hindi, Tamil, or Telugu.
-Planet names, house labels, and Nakshatra names return in the chosen script — ready for regional language apps.
+Planet names, house labels, and Nakshatra names return in the chosen script — ready for regional-language astrology apps.

 Scalable Jyotish